scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

   again and *then* connect after an additional couple of seconds.

   I have had a few cases that required more attempts.
-Once I spent almost 5 seconds restarting the headset, flipping ``scan on/scan off`` and doing suspend/resumes until it finally started working.
+Once I spent almost 5 minutes restarting the headset, flipping ``scan on/scan off`` and doing suspend/resumes until it finally started working.

   So TLDR: As usual, Bluetooth pairing/connection is freaking